MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-dashboards-management-pack-create-configure-datacenter-dashboards.md

 # Configuring Datacenter Dashboard

-It is recommended to store datacenter dashboards in a separate management pack to allow easy exporting and re-using the configured views.
+It is recommended to store datacenter dashboards in a separate management pack to allow easy exporting and re-using configured views.

+## Creating Management Pack

 To create a new management pack, perform the following steps: